tia987/eth-video-to-text/README.md

 - Transcription speed depends on model size and hardware
 - Large models require significant RAM (8GB+ recommended)
 - Currently processes one video at a time

+## TODOs
+- Add audio and video cache
+- RSS to eth websites
+- cache from rss videos + selection of which videos to play
+- Settings and advanced controls
+- Text resize
+- delete cache through GUI
+- Change pitch when speeding video
+- Increase video size